referefref/honeydet/README.md

 ### What does honeydet do?

 honeydet is a signature based, multi-threaded honeypot detection tool written in Golang.
-It can detect honeypots based upon the premise that they were generate a unique and identifying response to tcp/udp packets.
+It can detect honeypots based upon the premise that given a specifically crafted request they will generate a unique and identifying response to tcp/udp packets.
 While this could have been implemented as an nmap/zmap script, containing it within a Golang application allows for it's future potential to be extended to be a web application rather than just a command line tool.

 ### Installation